Unified structure for exact towers of scar states in the AKLT and other models: Common ``parent" Hamiltonians for the spin-1 AKLT and XY model scars

 where, using the notation in Eq.~(\ref{eq:ketXs}),

 Given that $H_0$ annihilates the ferromagnetic state $\ket{\Omega}$, applying the ladder operator $Q^\dagger$ produces a set of zero-energy eigenstates $\{\ket{\mathcal{S}_n^{XY}}\}$ in Eq.~(\ref{eq:ISXYscar1}).
-These states span the SU(2)-spin $J = L/2$ sector, the largest-spin multiplet formed by $L$ ``spin-1/2" objects.
+These states span the total pseudospin $J = L/2$ sector, the largest-pseudospin multiplet formed by $L$ ``spin-1/2" objects.
 It can be easily verified that $H'_{XY}$ annihilates $\ket{\mathcal{S}_n^{XY}}$, so the exact eigenstates persist under addition of $H'_{XY}$, giving the scar tower in $H_{XY}$.

 $H_0$ also hosts the scar tower of the AKLT model.
-We first notice that:
+We first notice that

-This allows us to express $H_{AKLT}$ as:
+This allows us to express $H_{AKLT}$ as

 where

 From our discussion in Section~\ref{sec:spin1AKLT}, $H'_{AKLT}$ annihilates the scar states $\ket{\mathcal{S}_{2n}}$.
 In PBC, the term $\sum_j \frac{1}{2}(S^z_j + S^z_{j+1}) = \sum_j S^z_j$, with commutation $\left[\sum_j S^z_j, Q^\dagger \right] = 2 Q^\dagger$~\footnote{In OBC, $[\sum_j \frac{1}{2}(S^z_j + S^z_{j+1}), Q^\dagger] = 2Q^\dagger + (S^+_1)^2 - (S^+_L)^2$.
 The last two terms annihilate the scar states in OBC with both ``dangling'' spin-1/2's pointing up~\cite{Moudgalya2018, moudgalya_entanglement_2018}, which can be combined with the commutator argument to prove these scar states in OBC}.